huggingface/transformers/docs/source/add_new_model.rst

 theoretical aspects, but rather focus on the practical ones, namely:

 -  What type of model is *brand_new_bert*?
 BERT-like encoder-only model?
 GPT2-like decoder-only model?
 BART-like encoder-decoder model?
+Look at the :doc:`model_summary` if you're not familiar with the differences between those.
 -  What are the applications of *brand_new_bert*?
 Text classification?
 Text generation?
 Seq2Seq tasks, *e.g.,* summarization?
--  What is the novel feature of the model making it different from BERT or BART (if it's an encoder-decoder model)?
+-  What is the novel feature of the model making it different from BERT/GPT-2/BART?
 -  Which of the already existing `🤗 Transformers models <https://huggingface.co/transformers/#contents>`__ is most similar to *brand_new_bert*?
 -  What type of tokenizer is used?
 A sentencepiece tokenizer?
 Word piece tokenizer?
 Is it the same tokenizer as used